Broker API

 --health_check.hostname <HEALTH_CHECK_HOSTNAME>

-Hostname for this server's healthcheck.
+Hostname for this server's health check.
 Requires the <HEALTH_CHECK_PORT> parameter to be

 given as well.